The practice has been a punishable offence in Scotland since 2010.

 The 26-year-old said she was “over the moon” that the bill passed its final stage in the Lords.

 In a statement she wrote, "I always thought politics was impenetrable, but with the right help and willpower, you can do it.
 We did it."

-Back in 2017, then-Tánaiste Frances Fitzgerald also set out to make upskirting a criminal offense.
-During this time, Fitzgerald also confirmed to plans to legislate stalking, including cyberstalking, and revenge porn criminal offenses.
+Back in 2017, then-Tánaiste Frances Fitzgerald also set out to make upskirting a criminal offence.
+During this time, Fitzgerald also confirmed plans to legislate stalking, including cyberstalking, and revenge porn criminal offences.

 The Minister for Justice and Equality went on to welcome the passage of the Criminal Law (Sexual Offences) Bill 2015 in February 2017 through both Houses of the Oireachtas in a landmark case for sexual offences legislation in Irish government.

 "This is one of the most comprehensive and wide-ranging pieces of sexual offences legislation ever to be introduced and has been a priority for me as Minister for Justice and Equality," Fitzgerald said, on its passing.

 "It is an essential piece of legislation that brings additional protections to some of the most vulnerable people in our community.
 It contains the right laws for these times, laws that will protect victims of the most vicious and depraved crimes.